 PROCEDURES FOR SERVICE DELIVERY AND COORDINATION

 In accordance with university policy and federal law, all members of the university community are responsible for ensuring that students with disabilities do not experience discrimination.
 To accomplish this goal, reasonable and appropriate accommodations may be necessary for physical or programmatic access.
-The ODS will coordinate with university departments and offices to facilitate necessary accommodations for students with disabilities (refer to UPPS No. 04.04.03, Staff Employment, and Academic Affairs policies and procedures).
+ODS will coordinate with university departments and offices to facilitate necessary accommodations for students with disabilities (see UPPS No. 04.04.03, Staff Employment, and Academic Affairs policies and procedure statements).

 facilitate accommodations for students with disabilities.
-The ODS will provide a student with written certification (see Academic Accommodation Letter) to share with faculty or staff members that outlines and requests appropriate accommodations specific to the student’s disability-based need;
+ODS will provide a student with written certification or an academic accommodation letter to share with faculty or staff members that outlines and requests appropriate accommodations specific to the student’s disability-based need;

 provide and coordinate auxiliary aids and services, which include:

 referrals to the Testing Evaluation and Measurement Center (TEMC) testing accommodations, including extended time and reader services;

 assistance in obtaining and producing alternative format texts;